Testicular cancer survival rates

 - Regional means that the cancer has spread to nearby lymph nodes or tissues.
 This includes T4 tumors and cancers with lymph node spread (all stage II cancers and some stage IIIB and IIIC cancers).

 - Distant means that the cancer has spread to organs or lymph nodes away from the tumor, such as all M1 cancers (which can be stage IIIA, IIIB, or IIIC).

 Other prognostic factors

-As can be seen in the table above, the stage of the cancer at the time of diagnosis can affect the chances of long-term survival.
-But in general, the outlook for testicular cancers is very good, and most of these cancers can be cured, regardless of the stage.
+As can be seen in the table above, how far the cancer has spread at the time it’s diagnosed can affect your chances of long-term survival.
+But in general, the outlook for testicular cancers is very good, and most of these cancers can be cured, even if they have spread.